+'''

 <relabel/>

+'''

-7.8.6 proxigram
+8.8.7 proxigram

+NOTE: This feature is experimental, use at your own risk.
 The proxigram operation computes either a density or concentration profile as the distance from some surface.
-Each point in the point-cloud is assigned a so-called signed distance from the surface, and a histogram of these distances are generated (which is the proxigram function [?]).
-To do this, a mesh is required. posgen will accept any GMSH8 formatted triangle mesh.
+Each point in the point-cloud is assigned a so-called signed distance from the surface, and a histogram of these distances are generated (which is the proxigram function [2]).
+To do this, a mesh is required. posgen will accept any GMSH10 formatted triangle mesh.
 The mesh must be non-intersecting and 2-manifold, but need not be closed - that is it must be a 2D surface, which can be physically realised.
-The mesh should be additionally consistently oriented, otherwise the mesh will be forced into a consistent orientation, and may end up reversed from the orientation that is actually desired.
+The mesh should additionally be consistently oriented, otherwise the mesh will be forced into a consistent orientation, and may end up reversed from the orientation that is actually desired.

 The attributes for the proxigram itself include the maximum distance to which to compute the proxigram, maxdist, the file to which to save the histogram, outfile, and either a bin width, binwidth, or a bin count nbins (but not both).
 Note that the nbins value is only for one side of the proxigram.
 The mesh element is used to load the mesh from the specified file.
 This can optionally be recentred around the origin, but in most cases this will not be desired.
+At this time there is no capacity for generating the mesh using posgen.
+Please contact the author if you need to do this.